Conserving Forests and Native Plants through Deer Management

 Current and future management activities

 Sale of DMAP tags and hunter success rates

-How Many Deer Should There be on State Forest?
+How Many Deer Should Be in State Forests?

 There are many opinions about how many deer there should be on state forest land.
 While deer numbers can generate a lot of discussion, DCNR focuses its efforts on habitat conditions.